Kahdeg-15520487/dialOS/.github/instructions/commands.instructions.md

-build the compiler with command 'dscli.ps1 setup' in the root directory compile a ds script to a ds binary file with command 'dscli.ps1 compile <script.ds> -out <script.dsb>' in the root directory compile a ds script and add it to dialOS applet registry with command 'dscli.ps1 compile <script.ds> -register' in the root directory run a ds binary file with command 'dscli.ps1 run <script.ds>' in the root directory to see what other commands are available run 'dscli.ps1' in the root directory
+build the compiler with command 'dscli.ps1 setup' in the root directory compile a ds script to a ds binary file with command 'dscli.ps1 compile <script.ds> -out <script.dsb>' in the root directory compile a ds script and add it to dialOS applet registry with command 'dscli.ps1 compile <script.ds> -register' in the root directory run a ds binary file with command 'dscli.ps1 run <script.ds>' in the root build the compiler and simulator with command 'dscli.ps1 setup' in the root directory to see what other commands are available run 'dscli.ps1' in the root directory